Strasmore Research

 Full data notes

 • Entity.
-MU is Micron Technology, Inc., CIK 0000723125 — a single, continuous EDGAR identity; no symbol-reuse caveats.
+MU is Micron Technology, Inc., CIK 0000723125, one continuous EDGAR identity; no symbol-reuse caveats.

 • Options parsing.
-Expiry, type, and strike re-parsed from the OCC symbol (positions 5/11/12 for this 4-character root); premium notional assumes the 100-share multiplier.
+Expiry/type/strike re-parsed from the OCC symbol (positions 5/11/12); premium assumes the 100-share multiplier.

 Methodology